x64penguin/csgo-panorama/README.md

 # CSGO Panorama UI
-Unpacked code of CSGO panorama UI
+Unpacked code of CSGO panorama UI.\n
-I wrote small unpacker script that unpacks full code, you can run it to update sources
+I wrote small unpacker script that unpacks full code, you can run it to update sources.